 The City of Villa Park believes that information regarding employee compensation be readily available to the public, and in an effort to provide the compensation of elected officials and staff we have placed the following information on the City’s website.
-Currently, the Villa Park staff consists of nine employees: four full-time and five part-time.
+Currently, the Villa Park staff consists of nine employees: four full-time and four part-time.
 Other functions and most services are provided by contract.

 Full-Time Employees (Monday thru Friday from 8:00 a.m. to 5:00 p.m.)

 - Administrative Analyst Kim Chaudhry

 - Maintenance Worker Richard Manning